 When combined with other fundamental and technical methods, stochastics—a short-term indicator that is used by chart analysts for market signals—can help you interpret potential patterns.
-Based on recent action of the S&P 500, this indicator is suggesting some short-term caution for US stocks.
+Based on recent action of the S&P 500, this indicator suggests short-term investors should keep watching the charts.

 What is stochastics?

-Stochastics is actually made up of 2 lines, which tend to move in tandem. %K (light blue line in the chart above) represents the level of the stock or index's closing price relative to the high and low range over a specified period of time, and %D (gray line in the chart above) attempts to smooth out the %K line by taking a 3-day moving average of the %K line.
+Stochastics is actually made up of 2 lines, which tend to move in tandem. %K (gray line in the bottom half of the chart above) represents the level of the stock or index's closing price relative to the high and low range over a specified period of time, and %D (red line in the bottom half of the chart above) attempts to smooth out the %K line by taking a 3-day moving average of the %K line.
 Consequently, %D is generally considered the more important of the 2 lines.

 The theory behind stochastics is that these lines generate buy or sell signals when closing prices are near recent extreme highs or lows (i.e., sell signals after an uptrend and buy signals after a downtrend).
-Note that the time frame you pick when using stochastics, or other indicators/fundamentals, is at your discretion.
+Note that the time frame you pick when using stochastics, or other indicators/fundamentals, is at your discretion, and there is no consensus view as to what time frame optimizes stochastics.

 Generally, the area above 80 indicates an overbought region, while the area below 20 is considered an oversold region.
 When stochastics is above 80 and moves below that number, it indicates a sell signal.
 When stochastics is below 20 and moves above that number, it indicates a buy signal.
 80 and 20 are the most common signal levels used, but can be adjusted per individual preferences.